 In my attached patch I replaced the hard-coded extension.
 It will be substituted to 'dylib' on Mac OS and 'so' on all other platforms.

-#1 Updated by Yoann VANDOORSELAERE almost 13 years ago
+#1 Updated by Yoann VANDOORSELAERE over 15 years ago

 - Status changed from New to Assigned